The Financial Conduct Authority says the number of boiler room investment scams in the UK fell by 32 per cent last year.

 Johnson said: “We are working more on dismantling boiler rooms wherever they are to stop them harming the consumers we protect.
 The number of victims reporting to us this year shows this strategy is working.
 We also issue alerts through the FCA consumer pages, website destructions and taking sites down and working with law enforcement.”

-Bloomsbury Wealth Management director Jason Butler says: “There is more awareness about these scams now as well as enforcement and it is good to see they are in decline.”
+Bloomsbury Wealth Management director Jason Butler says: “There is more awareness about these scams now as well as enforcement.
+It is good to see they are in decline.”